realpython/python-guide/docs/scenarios/clibs.rst

 full access to the native C interface of most major operating systems (e.g., kernel32 on Windows, or libc on \*nix), but also provides support for loading and interfacing with dynamic libraries, such as DLLs or shared objects, at runtime.
-It does bring along with it a whole host of types for interacting with system APIs, and allows you to rather easily define your own complex types, such as structs and unions, and allows you to modify things such as padding and alignment, if needed.
-It can be a bit crufty to use, but in conjunction with the `struct <https://docs.python.org/3.5/library/struct.html>`_ module, you are essentially provided full control over how your data types get translated into something usable by a pure C(++) method.
+It brings along with it a whole host of types for interacting with system APIs, and allows you to rather easily define your own complex types, such as structs and unions, and allows you to modify things such as padding and alignment, if needed.
+It can be a bit crufty to use, but in conjunction with the `struct <https://docs.python.org/3/library/struct.html>`_ module, you are essentially provided full control over how your data types get translated into something usable by a pure C/C++ method.

 Struct Equivalents
 ~~~~~~~~~~~~~~~~~~